kubevault/kubevault/docs/guides/hub-spoke/deploy-hub-spoke.md

   defaultTTL: 1h
 ```

 Because the AppBinding's `deploymentMode` is `RemoteAgent`, the SecretEngine controller configures the hub mount with `plugin_name: remote-postgres-plugin` and `spoke_name: cluster-1`.
-The hub proxies every credential operation to the spoke agent, which runs the real `postgresql-database-plugin` in-process against the spoke-local database.
+The hub proxies every credential operation to the spoke relay, which runs the real `postgresql-database-plugin` in-process against the spoke-local database.

-Postgres, MySQL, MariaDB, Redis, and Valkey are supported through the spoke agent.
+Postgres, MySQL, MariaDB, Redis, and Valkey are supported through the spoke relay.
 MongoDB and Elasticsearch are not; a SecretEngine for those against a `RemoteAgent` AppBinding is rejected on apply by the validating webhook.

 Request credentials the usual way with a `SecretAccessRequest`; see the [secret engine guides](/docs/guides/secret-engines/postgres/overview.md).

 ## Day-2 operations

 - **Adding or removing spokes**: label or relabel managed clusters; the Placement decision changes and the operator converges.
-Removed clusters get their ManifestWork deleted (the spoke loses the agent, AppBinding, and Secrets), their hub-side ServiceAccount and policies cleaned up, and their bootstrap token revoked.
+Removed clusters get their ManifestWork deleted (the spoke loses the relay, AppBinding, and Secrets), their hub-side ServiceAccount and policies cleaned up, and their bootstrap token revoked.
 The spoke **Namespace is left in place** (orphaned) — it may hold non-KubeVault workloads — and the operator emits a `SpokeMountsRetained` warning Event since the hub-side database mounts the spoke configured are also retained.
 - **Bootstrap token rotation**: automatic.
 Tokens default to a 24h TTL (`spec.agentTemplate.bootstrapTokenTTL`) and are rotated when less than a quarter of the TTL remains, so a restarting spoke Pod can always re-join.
-- **Certificate renewal**: the spoke agent renews its own mTLS client certificate in place at half-life; no operator involvement.
-The current expiry is visible on `status.agentPlacement.clusters[].certExpiry` (the hub reads it from its `agent/spokes` endpoint, so it tracks renewals) and via `bao agent list`.
+- **Certificate renewal**: the spoke relay renews its own mTLS client certificate in place at half-life; no operator involvement.
+The current expiry is visible on `status.agentPlacement.clusters[].certExpiry` (the hub reads it from its `relay/spokes` endpoint, so it tracks renewals) and via `bao relay list`.
 - **LoadBalancer address change**: the operator refreshes the advertised endpoint on the hub and pushes the new address into every ManifestWork.
-The changed hub address rolls the spoke-agent Pods (pod-template change), so they reconnect to the new endpoint.
+The changed hub address rolls the spoke-relay Pods (pod-template change), so they reconnect to the new endpoint.
-- **VaultServer deletion**: under `Halt`, `Delete`, or `WipeOut`, hub-side finalizers tear down every ManifestWork (each spoke loses its VaultAgent, AppBinding, and Secrets) and revoke outstanding bootstrap tokens before the VaultServer itself is removed.
-A `DoNotTerminate` VaultServer cannot be deleted — the validating webhook rejects it, and even if that is bypassed the spoke-agent finalizer is retained and teardown is skipped, so the spokes keep running until the policy is changed.
+- **VaultServer deletion**: under `Halt`, `Delete`, or `WipeOut`, hub-side finalizers tear down every ManifestWork (each spoke loses its VaultRelay, AppBinding, and Secrets) and revoke outstanding bootstrap tokens before the VaultServer itself is removed.
+A `DoNotTerminate` VaultServer cannot be deleted — the validating webhook rejects it, and even if that is bypassed the spoke-relay finalizer is retained and teardown is skipped, so the spokes keep running until the policy is changed.

 ## Troubleshooting